shabeer-syed/acesinehrs/_pages/starterguide.md

 For hospital and death registration records, we define indicators by combining codes from the International Classification of Diseases 9th/10th edition (ICD-9/10), the Classification of Interventions and Procedures (OPCS-4) and HES-APC discharge/admission fields.
 We also provide cross-mapped unvalidated indicators for newer systems (ICD-11/SNOMED CT) for further evaluation.
 Browse code lists [here](https://acesinehrs.com/codelist).

-Unless specified, indicators refers to information recorded in both child and maternal records.
+**Think-family approach** Unless specified, indicators refers to information recorded in the child, mother and father.
+{: .notice--info}

 **Note:** The indicators uses [control flow methods](https://advanced-r-solutions.rbind.io/control-flow.html) to implement rule-based algorithms must be applied to specific indicators (mainly HRP-CM) to prevent misclassification including age-restrictions, exclusions of accidental injuries, genetic predispositions (bone diseases), traumatic birth injuries or maternal-child transmissions during birth (see below).
 {: .notice--danger}